 Author and Global Education Adviser, Homa Sabet Tavangar, works with schools and education organizations in the U.S. and internationally to develop content and professional learning that helps build global mindsets, global citizenship, and cultural competency.
-Through her work, the often siloed priorities of social inclusion, diversity, social-emotional learning, student engagement, service learning, digital citizenship and “global” learning are integrated into a cohesive framework.
+Through her work, the often siloed priorities of social inclusion, diversity, inclusion, equity, social-emotional learning, student engagement, service learning, digital citizenship and “global” learning are integrated into a cohesive framework.

 Work with schools and educators can take various forms including: